 - Response time

 When working to map out a good data science use case with Xomnia’s clients, Tim implements a use case canvas.
-He walks step-by-step through this process in his presentation.
+He goes step-by-step through this process in the video above.
 As you implement the use case canvas in your business, try to answer the following questions: